Skip to main content

 Should You Book Pico Velasco?

-Getting a table here is easy by the standards of serious tasting-menu restaurants in northern Spain — and that accessibility is one of the stronger arguments for booking.
-Pico Velasco sits inside a 17th-century Cantabrian farmhouse-turned-boutique-hotel in Carasa, set within the Parque Natural de las Marismas de Santoña, Victoria y Joyel, and it delivers a Michelin Plate-recognised tasting-menu experience at €€€ pricing rather than the €€€€ that comparable ambition costs elsewhere in Spain.
+Getting a table here is easy by the standards of serious tasting-menu restaurants in northern Spain; and that accessibility is one of the stronger arguments for booking.
+Pico Velasco sits inside a 17th-century Cantabrian farmhouse-turned-boutique-hotel in Carasa, set within the Parque Natural de las Marismas de Santoña, Victoria y Joyel, it delivers a Michelin Plate-recognised tasting-menu experience at €€€ pricing rather than the €€€€ that comparable ambition costs elsewhere in Spain.
 For a special occasion dinner in Cantabria, this is the reservation to make first.

 What Pico Velasco Is

 The setting does real work here.
-The hotel's 17th-century architecture has been renovated with enough restraint that the bones of the building remain the dominant presence — exposed stone, thick walls, proportions that feel considered rather than decorated.
+The hotel's 17th-century architecture has been renovated with enough restraint that the bones of the building remain the dominant presence; exposed stone, thick walls, proportions that feel considered rather than decorated.
 For a celebration dinner or a significant occasion, the room earns its place: it provides context for the food rather than competing with it.
 This is the kind of space where the meal feels grounded in somewhere specific, not floating in the aesthetic neutrality of a modern restaurant fit-out.

 The Michelin Plate recognition in 2025 confirms the kitchen is cooking at a level worth travelling for, without the three-month booking windows that accompany starred restaurants in the Basque Country.
 At €€€, it positions roughly one price tier below the major Basque and Catalan tables, which matters when you're weighing a destination dinner against the full cost of a trip to Cantabria.